Semigroup associated with a free polynomial: Solutions of formal power series

-\begin{rem} In Propositions \ref{firreducibleF} and \ref{Fandf}, if $F(\underline{X})=f(X_1,X_2X_1,\ldots,X_eX_1)$ is not irreducible, then it decomposes into quasi-ordinary polynomials, hence $f$ itself decomposes into free polynomials in ${\mathbb K}_C[[\underline{x}]][y]$.
-As for reducible quasi-ordinary polynomials, we can associate with $f$ the set of characteristic sequences of its irreducible components as well as a semigroup defined from the set of semigroups of these components. \end{rem} Next we prove that the approximate roots of a prepared free polynomial are free polynomials.
+\begin{rem} In Propositions \ref{firreducibleF} and \ref{Fandf}, if $F(\underline{X})=f(X_1,X_2X_1,\cdots,X_eX_1)$ is not irreducible, then it decomposes into quasi-ordinary polynomials, hence $f$ itself decomposes into free polynomials in ${\mathbb K}_C[\![\underline{x}]\!][y]$.
+As for reducible quasi-ordinary polynomials, we can associate with $f$ the set of characteristic sequences of its irreducible components as well as a semigroup defined from the set of semigroups of these components. \end{rem}